Research and Analysis on the DPRK Leadership

 In 1995, Ri Myong Su was promoted to Colonel General (sangjang).
 He was appointed director of the KPA General Staff Operations Bureau and ex aequo 1st Vice Chief of the KPA General Staff in November 1996.
 In that position, Ri was responsible for the daily operational management of the DPRK’s ground, naval, air and anti-air forces.
 In the event of a war or national crisis, the director of the Operations Bureau would control the interface between the supreme command, the DPRK’s conventional armed forces, reserve units and civil defense brigades.
 After this appointment, Ri was regular member of Kim Jong Il’s entourage.
-Ri’s presence with KJI was usually balanced with that of Gen. Hyon Chol Hae.
+Ri’s presence with KJI was usually balanced with that of General Hyon Chol Hae and General Pak Jae Gyong.
 For much of the 1990s and 2000s Ri and Gen. Hyon became KJI’s public adjutants.
 Ri was promoted to General (taejang) in October 2000.

-From 2003 to 2006, Gen. Ri along with Gen. Hyon, Gen. Pak Jae Gyong current DPRK Cabinet Premier Choe Yong Rim and several other officials were members of the KPA Special Operations Command Group.
+From 2003 to 2006, General Ri along with General Hyon, General Pak Jae Gyong, former DPRK Cabinet Premier Choe Yong Rim and several other officials were members of the KPA Special Operations Command Group.
 This group, subordinate to Kim Jong Il in his capacity as KPA Supreme Commander, managed contingency planning and operations within the DPRK following the 2003 invasion of Iraq by the US and coalition forces.

-In 2007 Gen. Ri migrated to the National Defense Commission [NDC] and became director of the NDC Administration Bureau.
+In 2007 General Ri migrated to the National Defense Commission [NDC] and became director of the NDC Administration Bureau.
 In that position he was responsible for the daily management of the NDC’s policy planning, logistics and finances.
-His ties to Kim Jong Un most likely began during 2007 or 2008, when Ri would have been qualified to act as both a tutor and escort for the successor.
+His ties to Kim Jong Un most began during 2007 or 2008, when Ri became a tutor and escort for the successor.

-According to official DPRK accounts, Ri Myong Su was born on 20 February 1934 in Myo’ngch’o'n County, North Hamgyo’ng Province.
+According to official DPRK accounts, Ri Myong Su was born on 20 February 1934 in Myo’ngch’o’n County, North Hamgyo’ng Province.
 Other sources claim he was born in 1938.
-According to South Korean media accounts, Ri’s son runs a foreign trading corporation.
+According to South Korean sources, Ri’s son runs a foreign trading corporation.

 Gause, Ken.
 “Scenarios and Signposts: Managing Future North Korean Crises” (Alexandria, VA: Center for Naval Analyses, June 2009)